insightdev/degenerated/README.md

 ##Installation
-Download as zip, drag to your desktop.
+Download drag to your desktop.

-##Run
+##Usage
 Double click run.command.
+Enter the path to your Java file and press enter.